vipuljainvj1997/CrimeDetection/README.md

 <h2>Description</h2>
-This project would analyze any CCTV feed in real time to detect any suspicious activity.
+This project would analyze any CCTV feed in real time to detect any suspicious activity.Suspicious behavior might include any of the illegal activites like stealing,shoplifting, burglary,vandalism,robbery,abuse etc.
 The model in the project is trained on UCF crime dataset.
 Dataset link: https://www.kaggle.com/datasets/minhajuddinmeraj/anomalydetectiondatasetucf?resource=download

 <br />